Biden, South Korea's Yoon to meet amid worries about North Korea

 Hyundai Motor Co 005380.KS has been working on plans to build a new electric-vehicle manufacturing plant in the United States, and an announcement could coincide with Biden's visit.

-(Additional reporting by Hyonhee Shin in Seoul; Editing by Heather Timmons and Cynthia Osterman)
+(Additional reporting by Hyonhee Shin and Joori Roh in Seoul; Editing by Heather Timmons and Cynthia Osterman)

 ((trevor.hunnicutt@tr.com; +1 (332) 219 1571; twitter.com/TrevorNews; Reuters Messaging: trevor.hunnicutt.thomsonreuters.com@reuters.net))